konrad/Introduction_to_the_Unix_Shell_for_biologists/Handout.md

 ## Connecting tools - pipes

-* Philosophy - build small tools that do one thing perferct - then connect them.
+* Philosophy - build small tools that do one thing well - then connect them.

 ## Examples analysis